 “One study will test islet cells not isolated from an organ, but created at a lab,” says Oberholzer.
 “This is the first trial ever done in humans for stem cell-derived islet cells rather than organ-derived islets.”

 Another trial is investigating the use of microencapsulation, or putting a protective shell around the islet cells, to protect them from the immune system and eliminate the need for immunosuppression.
 “We would essentially transplant these encapsulated islets into the abdominal cavity,” explains Oberholzer.
 “Preclinical models show that those cells function like mini pharmaceutical factories inside the human body; they produce insulin just like a normal pancreas would do.”

 “If we can overcome some of the risks and limitations of islet cell transplant, we will be very close to a functional cure,” he says.

 Only when a patient is unable to control blood glucose levels and has exhausted all standard disease management options should a physician present transplant as potential treatment option, according to Oberholzer.
 “Transplant is not a substitute for normal diabetes management,” says Oberholzer.
 “But if normal treatment fails, this is a viable option.
 Many patients and physicians are still unaware.”

-If you think your patient may be a good candidate for transplant, contact Meaghan Stumpf.
+If you think your patient may be a good candidate for transplant, contact Meaghan Stumpf, MD.
 A highly experienced transplant endocrinologist well versed in diabetes technology and transplant medicine, she is uniquely qualified to evaluate patients with diabetes for a transplant procedure.

 Inclusion Criteria: Transplant for Type 1 Diabetes